(reading time: 1 hour, 26 minutes)

 “What did I say Alast?” the Captain shouted.

 “Sorry Captain.”
 The boy went back to diligently dragging the puddle.
 It remembers the rope bridge?
 I never saw my reflection on it.
-Perhaps it only remembers because it has the same scars on its hands.
+Perhaps it only remembers because it has the same scars on its wrists.
 Rob stopped in front of the blurry seam in the stone.
 He made a fist and punched through the first layer of it: tich!
 It seemed so much quieter than it should have been, but Alast realized he wasn’t hearing stone splitting so much as a hand splitting stone.
 Rob punched into it several times, widening the fissure until he could squeeze through.

 “To them it’s as solid as real rock is to us,” Rob said when he noticed the boy’s glance.
 “Welcome to Dhonshui.
 This is probably the only time you won’t have to deal with its crowds.”
 Alast looked out at the city.
 Encased in Third Toil stone, the carved chamber was nonetheless expansive.
 Its curved ceilings were so high that birds could fly around in much the normal way.
 Another giant stone bergfolk face looked down at them from the top, its mouth open.
 An endless waterfall poured down its tongue and into a reservoir.
-Even though he hadn’t heard it yet, Alast knew the sound of that waterfall would be the defining sound of Dhonshui, the whispering of its anthem, the calming rhythm of its people.
+Even though he hadn’t heard it yet, Alast knew the sound of that waterfall would be the defining sound of Dhonshui, the whispering of its anthem, the calming rhythm of its folk.
 In the other world the streets bustled just like those of Crosstahl, but here all was empty and quiet.

 “They know Yugo is headed this way,” Rob said, breaking the silence.
 “Look.”
-He pointed to huge stockpiles around the gate they had just passed through.
+He pointed to huge stockpiles around the wall they had just passed through.
 The gates were braced with bars of lumber thicker around than a tilehoof’s waist.
 Between them sat barrels and barrels of weaponry: pikes, swords, shields, and war hammers.
 Bundles of arrows wrapped in cloth were stacked in pyramid shapes.

 “They plan to fight him Captain?”